Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 - Data inputs required: Normalized start/end dates per role, industry classification per employer, and total career length.
 These fields must come from a structured parsing layer — free-text dates produce unusable outputs.

 - How to use the score: Surface flight-risk flags inside the ATS as a conversation prompt for interviewers, not a disqualification trigger.
-A flag should generate a targeted retention-focused question, not an automatic rejection.
+A flag generates a targeted retention-focused question, not an automatic rejection.

-- Benchmark: SHRM research consistently identifies first-year voluntary turnover as one of the most expensive per-employee cost categories in mid-market organizations.
+- Why it matters: SHRM research consistently identifies first-year voluntary turnover as one of the most expensive per-employee cost categories in mid-market organizations.
 Catching risk signals pre-offer is operationally cheaper than catching them post-hire.

 Verdict: Deploy tenure pattern scoring as the first predictive layer.
 It requires minimal model complexity and produces immediate, recruiter-visible output that changes interview behavior from day one.